heynemann/hyper-cas/README.md

 # hyper-cas

-hyper-cas is a Content-Adressable Storage aimed at JAMStack websites.
+hyper-cas is a Content-Addressable Storage aimed at JAMStack websites.

 ## Usage - hyper-cas API